Baku Baku Animal: Reception

-In Japan, Game Machine listed Baku Baku Animal on their June 1, 1995 issue as being the eleventh most-successful arcade game of the month.
+In Japan, Game Machine listed Baku Baku Animal as the eleventh most successful arcade game of May 1995.

-The Saturn version was met with critical acclaim upon release, with Maximum calling it "the best 'next generation' puzzle game we've seen to date", Sega Saturn Magazine "some of the most addictive puzzle play since Tetris", GameSpot "a must own" for "Saturn owners who have even a remote interest in puzzle games", and GamePro "undeniably the best puzzle game in the world so far."
+The Saturn version was met with critical acclaim upon release, with Maximum calling it "the best 'next generation' puzzle game we've seen to date".
+Sega Saturn Magazine said the game had "some of the most addictive puzzle play since Tetris", and GameSpot called it "a must own" for "Saturn owners who have even a remote interest in puzzle games."
+GamePro called it "undeniably the best puzzle game in the world so far."
 Critics lauded the addictive gameplay, especially in two-player competitive mode, but the cute graphics and sounds were met with general approval as well.

 Reviewing the Game Gear version, the four reviewers of Electronic Gaming Monthly commented that the gameplay concept of Baku Baku Animal is simple and accessible, yet has enough strategic possibilities to engage even veteran players.
 Andrew Baran summarized it as "non-threatening fun anyone can enjoy".

 Baku Baku won Computer Gaming Worlds 1996 "Classic/Puzzle Game of the Year" award.
 The editors wrote, "The beauty of this game [...] lies in its ability to suck you in and keep you coming back for more and more.
 If you haven't already tried it, beware: Baku Baku will eat up your time."
 It was a finalist for the Computer Game Developers Conference's 1996 "Best Trivia or Puzzle Game" Spotlight Award, but lost the prize to You Don't Know Jack XL.
-Electronic Gaming Monthly named the Game Gear version a runner up for "Hand-Held Game of the Year" and the Saturn version a runner up for "Puzzle Game of the Year" (beaten in both cases by Tetris Attack).
-Rome News Tribune also listed Tetris Attack as better than Baku Baku Animal.
+Electronic Gaming Monthly named the Game Gear version a runner-up for "Hand-Held Game of the Year" and the Saturn version a runner-up for "Puzzle Game of the Year" (beaten in both cases by Tetris Attack).

-Baku Baku Animal was named the 72nd best computer game ever by PC Gamer UK in 1997.
+Baku Baku Animal was named the 72nd best computer game ever by PC Gamer in 1997.